SimplyNarwall/Portfolio/content/projects/Bike the Bullet/index.md

 https://n0va-0.itch.io/bike-the-bullet

 ## Team Size/Time constraint
-- Worked as the lead programmer and designer in a team of 4, for a 3 day Game Jam.
+- Worked as the main programmer and designer in a team of 4, for a 3 day Game Jam.

 ## What I did
 - Wrote GDD summary